jtremback/cross-chain-validation/ccv.md

 - I'm not completely familiar with IBC, but it seems like the acknowledgement packet of `ValidatorSetUpdatePacket` would be an ideal vehicle for this.
 If an acknowledgement packet is not received within a certain timeout, the baby chain validators are slashed to punish censorship.
 - I think the above point precludes the use of the `ValidatorSetUpdatePacket`'s IBC acknowledgement to signal that unbonding is complete on the baby chain, in cases where the baby chain's unbonding period is greater than or equal to the parent chain's unbonding period.
 - For this reason, I have defined `UnbondingPacket` for the baby chain to signal to the parent that unbonding is complete.
 This also seems more intuitive, as most "acknowledgement" messages in other computing contexts happen shortly after the message they are acknowledging, not weeks later.

+- I need to understand IBC timeouts better.
+If a module can trigger a timeout of a channel without using the packet acknowledgement (by checking if the packet appears in the other chain's light client state?), then this could trigger the slashing of the censoring validators.
+In this case the `ValidatorSetUpdatePacket` acknowledgement would still be available to trigger unbonding on the parent chain.

 <NOTE: the below was written with an incorrect understanding of IBC channel timeouts and acknowledgements>
 <!-- - IBC channel may time out on the parent chain if the `ValidatorSetUpdatePacket`'s acknowledgement is not received within a certain time.
 In "Discussion about channel abstraction", Jovan states "In the CCV protocol, the IBC channel used between parent and baby blockchains cannot ever timeout".
 I'm not sure if this is intended to mean that: